โ‰ก Contents

 learning path.

-19 interactive tools — from linear models to posterior decision-making.
+23 interactive tools โ€” from linear models to posterior decision-making.
 Every tool runs entirely in the browser, with no installation, no data transfer.
 Copy-ready R code (brms) at every step of the workflow.
+Integrated glossary to look up unfamiliar terms at any point.

 Inspired by McElreath Statistical Rethinking and Kruschke Doing Bayesian Data Analysis.
 Suitable for undergraduates, graduate students, and researchers alike.